jsuarezm/terraform-module-dns-updater/IMPROVEMENTS.md

 - Automate the development workflow, linting the code before, and generating the documentation.
 - Improve the DNS configuration for testing, applying security to update the dynamic DNS entries.
 This implies managing secrets in the Terraform code, perhaps using a vault solution.
 Evaluate the security of the DNS Server.
 - Automate the testing workflow.
+- The IP of the DNS Server should be a variable with default.